alvinqingxing/homepage/README.md

 <img src="Alvin.jpg" width="150" height="150" align="right">

-## Alvin is a writer and a former educator
+# I am learning Ruby and JavaScript

+## I used to be an international educator

-He received his Ph.D. in Political Science from the University of Hawaii at Manoa in 2011, and he has taught at Pannasastra University of Cambodia, the University of Hawaii at Manoa, and the American University of Nigeria.
+I received his Ph.D. in Political Science from the University of Hawaii at Manoa in 2011, and I have taught at Pannasastra University of Cambodia, the University of Hawaii at Manoa, and the American University of Nigeria.

-[His publications](https://alvinlim-writer.com/) include *Cambodia and the Politics of Aesthetics* (Routledge 2013) and *China and Southeast Asia in the Xi Jinping Era* (Lexington Books 2019).
+[My publications](https://alvinlim-writer.com/) include *Cambodia and the Politics of Aesthetics* (Routledge 2013) and *China and Southeast Asia in the Xi Jinping Era* (Lexington Books 2019).

 ### Coding Projects